balavins/balavins.github.io/_posts/2020-08-24-VLDB2020-My-Reading-List.md

 [Micro-architectural Analysis of OLAP: Limitations and Opportunities](http://www.vldb.org/pvldb/vol13/p840-sirin.pdf)
 Lessons learned section is a must-read.
 Compares execution time break-down of compiled queries with vectorization for various operators.
-They compare multiple open-source and closed-souce databases.
+They compare multiple open-source and closed-souce databases for instruction efficiency and cache efficiency for various operators.
 Would be nice to know which closed source databases they were.